 These systems reduce patient waiting times and ensure that no request ever goes unnoticed.

-Healthcare managers can utilize these insights to:
+Healthcare managers can use these insights to:

 Managing and aligning doctors’ schedules with the patients in the waiting room can be challenging.